ripley57/CW_Tools/tools/java/spock/demo25/README.md

 **********************************
 **** Starting Tomcat manually ****
 **********************************
-These Spock tests automatically start and shutdown Tomcat (see the Maven pom.xml).
-But, outside of testing, you can manually start and stop Tomcat using Maven like this...
+These Spock tests automatically start Tomcat (see the Maven pom.xml and maven-testing-phases.png).
+But, outside of automatic testing, you can manually start and stop Tomcat using Maven like this...

 To manually start Tomcat:
 `cd web-ui-example`